D-Link: Multiple Security Vulnerabilities Leading to RCE

 D-Link Information Leakage

-The following provides an example for downloading the “passwd”: Use the following command on an FTP client to connect to the FTP service with valid credentials (obtained from Finding-2).
+For example, a malicious user can download the ‘passwd’ file by using the following command on an FTP client to connect to the FTP service with valid credentials (obtained from Finding-2):

 1